 Belinda's chicken, leek and tarragon pie

-In the colder months, nothing beats indulging in our favourite comfort foods.
-Living in the countryside means that we are spoilt for choice, with good quality ingredients right on our doorstep and at local farmers markets.
-A warming chicken pie is perfect for a mid-week supper and a recipe my family have always enjoyed.
-This recipe requires you to roast a whole Sutton Hoo Chicken, (which you can prepare the night before).
-With any leftover chicken and the carcass you can fresh homemade stock to use as the base for this recipe.
+Nothing beats chicken pie it’s one of our favourite comfort foods.
+This recipe requires you to roast a whole Sutton Hoo Chicken (which you can cook the night before).
+Make delicious chicken stock from the carcass and any leftover bones to use in your chicken pie.
 Stock simply doesn’t taste the same (or offer the same health benefits) when it’s supermarket-bought.
 You can read all about how to make stock here and find out all about the amazing health benefits it carries.

 1oz of butter